 Alexandria Academy: first semi-public school for Whites in Alexandria, organized and lead by Presbyterians, and supported by George Washington’s scholarships for poorer students.
 Robert E. Lee was schooled here.

 The Progressive Club: established by Black men who worked in the federal government to strengthen social networks and offer hospitality to Black professional families.

 Old Presbyterian Meeting House: Colonial church founded by city fathers, with prominent slave “owners,” some slavery resisters who assisted Quakers, and some black congregants.

 Contraband and Freedman’s Cemetery: burial site of those who struggled with antebellum white supremacy and those who successfully escaped slavery during Reconstruction.
 Their stories continue to inspire and guide present struggles for racial justice.

-Stay tuned for more details, safety protocol, and final date, probably late September.
-This walk is dedicated to engaging Reformed history with all its voices, and as a resource for engaging white dominance and furthering racial justice.
+Stay tuned for more details, safety protocol, and details.
+This walk is dedicated to engaging Reformed history with all its voices, and as a resource for engaging White dominance, lifting up Black resistance, and furthering racial justice.

 Leaders: Dr. Kent Myers, Judy Herseth, Dr. Perzavia Praylow, Pamela Russel, Dr. Larry Golemon